You’re about to do a Mac migration from your old Mac.

 This includes shared folder files, apps installed outside of the normal locations.
 Or individual files saved to unusual locations.

-And I was curious too as I found that other files and folders category was an estimated 709.9 MB.
+When I checked my old Mac that was Intel based.
+I found my other files and folders category was an estimated 709.9 MB.
 Ok, so not huge but large enough.

 So decided to do some research.